HectorRicardo/simple-music-app/README.md

 Android app that implements a complete, fully-fledged architecture for a small music player using the Android Media APIs.

 The music player is silent: it's just a thread that sleeps for the duration of the song entity it was instructed to play.
-This is because I want the focus to be on the music app's architecture and design, which are explained in https://developer.android.com/guide/topics/media.
+This is because I want the focus to be on the music app's architecture, which is explained in https://developer.android.com/guide/topics/media.

 In fact, this app can be considered as an audio Hello World app.
 It's much simpler than the [Universal Audio Media Player app](https://github.com/android/uamp) because it doesn't use ExoPlayer and it strictly follows only what is described in the Android docs.
 No bells and whistles.